jedschneider/buddies-js/index.markdown

 Users like dynamic forms, but often in the development process, there is a bleeding of responsibility between getting data out of the form and display. buddies.js tries to solve this by providing two namespaces that work together to accomplish this task, but maintains a clear line in the sand between these two needs.

-Secondly, these two classes intend to remove the vast majority of logic based watchers that tend to add up in dynamic user forms.
+Secondly, these two namespaces (FormManager and FormFxManager) intend to remove the vast majority of logic based watchers that tend to add up in dynamic user forms.
 For Example: if this value is selected in form element foo, then show bar, otherwise show baz.

 ## Example ##